 Click SAVE AS DRAFT and then Next Tab to be taken to the release section.

 In the Release tab, click an option in each section, then click SAVE AS DRAFT and Next Tab.

 This is the final tab before your abstract is ready to submit.
 Read the confirmation, click the check box, then click Submit FINAL Proposal.
 If you aren’t ready to submit yet, you can click save as draft.

 Once you click Submit FINAL Proposal, you may be taken to any pages where you have not completed all the required information.
 Update the required information, then click Submit FINAL Proposal again.

 Need to make a change after submitting it?
 Not to worry.
-Simply go to My Applications and click the green pencil next to your abstract.
+Simply go to My Programs and click edit next to your abstract.
 You will be able to make any necessary changes before the deadline.

 Need help or have questions?
 Contact us at 855-863-2762 or email@example.com.